TheSwiftTeen/TurboCharge/README.md

 ## Bugs
 Feel free to create an issue if you face any bugs while using or installing Turbocharge!

+## Announcements
+GUI Application in the works for turbocharge!!!

 ## Support & Feedback

 Be sure to contact me at my email id: ```thebossprosniper@gmail.com``` for any feedback or assistance.
 Thanks a lot, enjoy turbocharge!